 Sustainable economic growth

-The Public Services Reform (Scotland) Act 2010, section 32(1)(a) requires listed public bodies to publish a statement at the year end on the steps they have taken to promote and increase sustainable growth through the exercise of its functions.
+The Public Services Reform (Scotland) Act 2010, section 32(1)(a) requires listed public bodies to publish a statement at the year end on the steps they have taken to promote and increase sustainable growth through the exercise of their functions.

 Statements from Audit Scotland in relation to sustainable economic growth will be published here yearly (normally June).